Why Tracking GLP-1 Injection Site Reactions Matters

 - Export the weekly summary before your next appointment.

 Start logging today so your notes are ready for follow-up.
-Pepio helps you keep dose, site, photos, and symptom notes together for cleaner clinician conversations.
+Pepio helps you keep dose, site, and symptom notes together.
+If you take photos, store them on your device and reference them in your Pepio notes for cleaner clinician conversations.
 Learn more about Pepio’s approach to consolidating GLP‑1 injection records and preparing clinician‑ready summaries.
-Disclaimer: Pepio is for organization and self‑tracking only.
-Always follow your clinician’s instructions.